Gosling Sike

 What makes Gosling Sike so special?

-Situated on the edge of Carlisle, Gosling Sike is ideally positioned for people to access this unique site, whether for education and training, to visit The Lost Words wildlife garden, or to enjoy a tranquil walk where organic farming integrates with wildlife to create a green oasis.
+Situated on the edge of Carlisle, Gosling Sike is ideally positioned for people to access this unique site or to enjoy a tranquil walk.
+The site has plenty going on from education and training to The Lost Words wildlife garden, giving a great example of a green oasis where wildlife meets organic farming.

 Wildlife highlights